a-r-r-o-w/uptrain/blog.md

 Access to models like BERT has been made very easy over the years, thanks in large part to platforms like Hugging Face, which provides a user-friendly interface for accessing and utilizing pre-trained language models.
 They also offer a wide range of pre-trained models and tools for finetuning them on specific tasks.
 With Hugging Face, even those without a deep understanding of machine learning can easily use pre-trained models like BERT to improve the performance of their NLP applications.

 Let's dive into some code and get our hands dirty with BERT.
-The prerequisites for this is that you need a working installation of Python.
+The prerequisites for this is that you need a working installation of Python and have some experience using it.

 - Installing the HuggingFace Transformers Library